Stretched Earlobes: Causes, Repair, and Prevention

 Far from being a modern practice, the activity known as ear gauging or ear stretching has been around for centuries.
 Stretched earlobes were even found on Otzi the Iceman.
 His mummified body from 3300 B.C. was discovered near Austria and Italy, with nearly half-inch earlobe stretchings.

 Cultures spanning from Nigeria in western Africa to Mursi women to Lahu tribes from Thailand to Asian tribes have practiced ear stretching.
 Higher-class men from the Aztec culture used gold and silver plugs to stretch their lobes, while others used animal bones, precious stones, and wood to accomplish the same body modification stretching process.
-Modern ear stretching is also a popular practice, however, some seek to reverse the body modification once they tire of the process or no longer desire stretched earlobes.
+Modern ear stretching is also a popular practice, however, some seek to reverse the body modification once they tire of the processor no longer desire stretched earlobes.

 Reshaping Gauged Earlobes

-Despite the fact that certain individuals have used gauges to stretch their tiny ear piercings to the circumference of a large knitting needle or much wider, a portion of those folks end up regretting their decision.
+Despite the fact that certain individuals have used gauges to stretch their tiny ear piercings to the circumference of a large knitting needle or much wider, a portion of those folks ends up regretting their decision.
 They seek to have their earlobes restored to their previous condition.

-According to JAMA, The Journal of the American Medical Association Facial Plastic Surgery, the correction of such defects caused by gauge earrings is an increasing request from patients.
+According to The Journal of the American Medical Association Facial Plastic Surgery, the correction of such defects caused by gauge earrings is an increasing request from patients.
 As such, plastic surgery procedures that close up the small holes created by smaller gauges are relatively simple and straightforward suturing sessions.
 However, medium and large gauge defects necessitate a more complex surgical procedure, with nearby skin used to fill the space where soft-tissue is missing, along with other advanced techniques to reshape the lobes.

 Plastic surgeons are reporting that as the popularity of gauge earlobe piercings has risen over the years, so has the commonness of the surgery to reverse the stretched earlobes.
 Although people may have decided to undergo stretching procedures to alter their earlobes for spiritual reasons or to ride a fashion wave, after a period of time, a differing belief system or style sense may emerge.
 Similar to the growing segment of the population that chooses to undergo laser tattoo removal treatments to rid themselves of tattoos they no longer desire, there is also a portion of the population who no longer ascribes to the stretched earlobe look.